 "In nature, nothing is created and nothing is destroyed, but everything is transformed." - Antoine Laurent Delavosier

 Drea's passion for apparel runs deep; hand sewing from the age of 5 to gaining a B.S. at Cal Poly Pomona with emphasis in Apparel Production and Fashion Design.
-Her eye for detail has taken her from tailoring gowns for Michael Costello to producing samples and production runs for various brands in Portland and now as Artifact's in-house seamstress.
+Her eye for detail has taken her from tailoring gowns for Michael Costello to producing samples and production runs for various brands in Portland and now leading her own design team with Hidden Opulence Design House.

-Get to know Drea with our fun Q&A below and stop into Artifact Upcycle for a consultation every Tuesday and Saturday from 11-7.
+Get to know Drea with our fun Q&A below and stop into Artifact for a consultation every Friday and Saturday from 12-6pm.